granmacco/deluge-telegramer/README.md

 ## Changelog

+* 1.1.6_alex
+    * Merge from 1.1.6 from noam09.
+This fixes the 403 forbidden error.

 * 1.1.3_alex
     * Raised time between updates to three seconds.
 Maybe this way we can avoid the 403 forbidden error that disconnects the bot
     * Added new operational handlers.
 To add a magnet or a file, there is no need for a conversation with the bot.
 He automatically tries to process them.